alistvt/thesis-toolkit/habrok.md

 - [Big Wiki](https://wiki.hpc.rug.nl/habrok)
 - when you have several 🦅 tabs open in browser, all of them will have the same title and icon on your tabs bar.
 I use [this extension](https://github.com/sean-smith/chromeshortcuts) to change them.

-**P.S:** If something is not mentioned here, it means I don't have any sort of shortcut or trick other than what is in the original wiki.
+**P.S.** If something is not mentioned here, it means I don't have any sort of shortcut or trick other than what is in the original wiki.
 So, you are unlucky :)